clemsonciti/workshop-r-intro-data-science/README.md

 For more details on how to access Palmetto, please visit https://www.palmetto.clemson.edu/palmetto/userguide_basic_usage.html

-## Workshop materials for local computers:
+## II.
+Workshop materials for local computers:

 All notebooks and data used in the workshop are available online at https://github.com/clemsonciti/data-science-r-01/raw/master/intro-to-r-rstudio.zip.